 ANSWER: The City of Stow pays annually $501,000 for electric and $99,000 for gas.

-NEXT MEETINGS – Please join Matt Riehl and me for our monthly meetings with residents on Tuesday, June 4 at 5:30 p.m. in the second floor conference room at City Hall.
-City council will meet next for committees on June 10.
+Please drop by to see Matt Riehl and me tomorrow (Tuesday) at 5:30 p.m. in the second floor conference room at City Hall.